Secondary headaches

 Brain tumors

 Any type of brain tumor can lead to a dull pressure-type headache.
-The location and severity of headache may vary depending upon the location, size, and type of brain tumor.
+The location and severity of headaches may vary depending on the location, size, and type of brain tumor.

 Carbon monoxide poisoning